Home >Resources>Bulk Waste Disposal>How to Dispose of Dirt

 • Best for large amounts of dirt.

-• An all-inclusive, affordable rate is provided before your rental even arrives.
+• You get An all-inclusive, affordable rate before delivery.

 2. Post a Listing Online

-Posting an online listing is a good way to get rid of dirt for free.
-Many contractors and DIYers browse sites like Craigslist, Freecycle and Facebook for dirt and soil to use in their projects.
-You could list your soil as available for free pickup or offer to deliver the soil yourself, if you really need to get it off your hands.
+If you’re trying to get rid of your dirt without spending a penny, try listing it online.
+Many contractors and DIYers browse sites like Craigslist, Freecycle and Facebook for inexpensive dirt and soil to use in their projects.
+You could list your soil as available for free pickup or offer to deliver it if you need to get it off your hands quickly.
+Additionally, you can use community sites, like Reddit, to dispose of your excess dirt.
+Join your local subreddit and post your offer there to see if anyone is interested in taking it.

 Benefits